Soft and chewy Peanut Butter Cookies are enhanced with with a touch of oatmeal, roasted peanuts, and white chocolate and peanut butter chips.

-- Coarse or flaked sea salt for tops of cookies (optional)
+- Flaky sea salt for tops of cookies (optional)

 - In a large bowl, mix the flour, ground oats, baking soda, and salt.
 Set aside.

 - Add vanilla and mix in.
-Add the eggs, one at a time, beating well after each addition.
+Add the eggs, one at a time, beating well and scraping the sides of the bowl after each addition.

 - Add dry ingredients to your stand mixer one spoonful at a time and mix until everything just comes together.
-Don’t over mix or you’ll end up with dense cookies.
-Over mixing is a baked goods worst enemy!
+Don’t over mix.

-- Use a large cookie scoop (or whatever size scoop you’d like!) and plop the dough onto your baking sheet.
+- Use a medium cookie scoop to scoop the dough onto your baking sheet.
 I fit 12 per pan.
-If you’d like an extra bump of salt (I love salty and sweet), sprinkle on a few grains of coarse or flaked sea salt before baking.
+If you'd like an extra bump of salt (I love salty and sweet), sprinkle on a few grains flaky sea salt before baking.